Rai Vd'A: History

+As of 2009, radio programming was heard in opt-outs on Rai Radio 1 (which had La Voix de la Vallée) and Rai Radio 2.
+The latter housed Bleu Musique, which it co-produced with Option Musique from Switzerland.
+For the thirtieth anniversary of television production, Rai Vd'A aired a season of special programs throughout December, with the documentary I fiori all'ochiello, a three-part documentary on its connection with the mountaneering community, reports from the 41st edition of Charaban and special Christmas and New Year's programs.

+Rai Vd'A was known since the beginning for pre-empting national radio and television programs.
+Historically, it pre-empted Jack Folla on Radio 2 and the popular soap opera Un posto al sole on Rai 3.
+The advent of digital terrestrial television eased some problems, while Rai 3 gained a full simulcast of the national feed on LCN 503.
+However, in April 2020, it was reported that cultural programs such as Quante Storie and Passato e Presente on LCN 3 were being pre-empted in favor of cartoons dubbed into Valdôtain patois.

-Television Programming
+Television programming

 Rai Vd'A offers general programming with a strong focus on documentaries and news content relating to the Aosta Valley.
 It airs on Rai 3 exclusively in the Aosta Valley and is streamed online from Monday to Friday from 20:00 to 20:25, and on Sundays from 9:45 to 10:45.

 The channel was also formerly broadcast 24/7 in HD on RAI Mux 5.

 The schedule includes a variety of Italian- and French-language programming, such as series, in-depth reports, and documentaries exploring the life, culture, and traditions of the Aosta Valley, as well as neighbouring regions like the Canton of Valais (Switzerland) and Auvergne-Rhône-Alpes (France).

-Radio Programming
+Radio programming

 Radio content in Italian and French is more extensive than the television offering.
 On Rai Radio 1, two current affairs programmes air Monday to Friday from 12:35 to 13:00 and from 13:35 to 14:00.
 On Saturdays, the station broadcasts additional content from 9:35 to 10:30 (in collaboration with Radio Suisse Romande and Radio France), from 12:35 to 13:00, and from 13:25 to 14:00.